vishal-vaghasiya/interview-questions-ios/Swift.md

 - Actor
 - Structured concurrency

-It provides safe and modern way
-to write asynchronous code.
+It provides a safe and modern way to write asynchronous code.

 ### Easy Remember:
 Swift Concurrency = Modern async system.

 ---

-## 50. What is Task in Swift Concurrency?
+## 50. What is a task in Swift Concurrency?

 ### Answer:
 `Task` creates a new asynchronous unit of work.